Day 1: CUSCO – KM82 – WAYLLABAMBA – AYAPATA

 Day 2: AYAPATA – PASS – PAQAYMAYU – CHAQUICOCCHA

-We will wake up around 5 or 5:30 and have a hot breakfast and coffee, tea or coca tea, whatever your preference to give you an energy boost before starting a steep uphill hike towards the highest pass, Abra de Warrmihuañusca or Dead Woman’s Pass, at (4,200m/13,779ft).
-It might be a strenuous hike up but you cannot beat feeling when you finally reach the top!
+We will wake up around 5 or 5:30 am and have a hot breakfast, coffee, & tea or coca tea whatever your preference to give you an energy boost before starting a steep uphill hike towards the highest pass Abra de Warrmihuañusca or Dead Woman’s Pass, at (4,200m/13,779ft).
+It might be a strenuous hike up, but you cannot beat the feeling when you finally reach the top!
 After a well-deserved rest, we begin our hike downhill to our lunch spot, which is located at Pacaymayu (3,550m/11,646ft).

 On our way up to the pass, we will to see various types of hummingbirds and many other species of birds for you birdwatchers, as well as a wide variety of native plants and trees which grow at (3,650m / 11,972ft)!